Language-Research-Technology/ldaca-website/content/working-with-data/license-share-govern/index.md

     ]"/>

 <DataPortalBox
-  title="Licenses"
+  heading="Licenses"
-  subtitle="Custom licenses that data contributors have applied to the content of their collection, including the content coverage of that license, in cases where these are not already-existing licenses (e.g. Creative Commons)." buttonText="Go to existing licenses" buttonLink="/resources/ldaca-resources/licenses"
+  description="Custom licenses that data contributors have applied to the content of their collection, including the content coverage of that license, in cases where these are not already-existing licenses (e.g. Creative Commons)." buttonText="Go to existing licenses" buttonLink="/resources/ldaca-resources/licenses"
+/>

+<ContactBox
+  heading="Interested in contributing to LDaCA?" description="Do you have data, expertise, or resources you'd like to share?
+We'd love to hear from you." buttonText="Get in touch" buttonLink="/contact/"
 />